 Trend 2: Customers Downranking Apps for Bad Service

 At a high level, what other customer data is Viable seeing?
 They pulled in data from a bunch of retail apps in the App Store and Google Play Store and found customer experience with human support matters a lot!
 In fact, people use app reviews to complain about customer support.
 This is a key insight because it means negative reviews in the app store may not have anything to do with the app itself.

 Company executives would be wise to fully analyze all reviews to understand their origination.
 It could have been a bad experience with a customer rep, OR simply a customer’s difficulty getting in touch with your customer service department.

 Why don’t executives fix obvious problems?

-Erickson explains there’s a huge misunderstanding gap between executives and their customers.
+Erickson explains there’s a huge communication gap between executives and their customers.
 But why?
 Why do CTOs, COOs, and CEOs miss this stuff?
-Because 80% of their customer feedback comes to them as qualitative data from unstructured text from emails, call transcripts, chats and phone calls.
+Because 80% of their customer feedback comes to them as qualitative data from unstructured text like emails, call transcripts, chats and phone calls.
 The only way to filter through this data is manual time.
-For example, analyzing 60,000 people surveys (compiling) that take five people, 5 weeks to analyze.
-Viable can return a more detailed, and more accurate report in 24 hours.
+For example, analyzing 60,000 people surveys (compiling) could take five people 5 weeks to analyze.
+Viable can return a more detailed and more accurate report in 24 hours.